-Solar photovoltaic (PV) technologies convert the sun’s radiation to an electrical current that can be used to power a home or business.
-For customers that are connected to the electrical grid, these systems will push excess power onto the grid for which the owner receives a credit, under net-metering arrangements.
+Solar photovoltaic (PV) technologies convert the sun’s radiation to an electrical current that can be used to power a home or business, especially here in Maine.
+For Maine customers that are connected to the electrical grid, these solar PV systems will push excess power onto the grid for which the owner receives a credit, under net-metering arrangements.

 For homes without grid power or those looking to have a more secure power supply, solar PV systems are connected to solar batteries that store excess electricity, called solar energy storage or "standalone" systems.
 The electricity generated by a solar PV system can power lighting, household appliances, mini-split heat pumps, electric vehicles, and countless other electrical consumers.

-Grid-tied solar electric systems utilize PV modules and inverters to deliver clean electricity.
+Grid-tied solar electric systems utilize solar panel modules and inverters to deliver clean electricity.
 These systems first provide electricity to the electrical loads in the home or business.
-If the system generates more electricity than is being consumed, the excess is delivered to the grid.
-The utility measures the amount of electricity that the PV system delivers to the grid and provides a credit to the owner’s utility bill through net-metering.
+If the solar PV system generates more electricity than is being consumed, the excess is delivered to the electricity grid.
+The utility measures the amount of electricity that the solar PV system delivers to the grid and provides a credit to the owner’s utility bill through net-metering.
 In Maine, we have 12 months to use this excess electricity.
 Owners are not compensated for any surplus electricity that is generated during the 12-month cycle.

 Battery storage can be incorporated with a grid-tied system to provide electricity when there is a power outage or to best utilize time-of-use electricity rates.